afawcett/landingpages/README.md

-# AndyInTheCloud Consulting - Presentation Landing Pages
+# AndyInTheCloud Consulting Ltd - Presentation Landing Pages

-This is a GitHub Pages site that hosts landing pages for presentations given by AndyInTheCloud Consulting.
+This is a GitHub Pages site that hosts landing pages for presentations given by AndyInTheCloud Consulting Ltd.

 ## Structure